Need help getting started? Unlock your own 28-day journey to a more meaningful life.

 To cope, you may avoid the situations that elicit these fears, or you may try, often unsuccessfully, to counter your fear with reason—for example, by reminding yourself of the very low likelihood of a plane crash.

-Research suggests that a more effective way to combat fear is to do the thing you least want to do—face your fear head-on—but do it one step at a time, in a healthy and safe way.
+Research suggests that an effective way to combat fear is to do the thing you least want to do—face your fear head-on—but do it one step at a time, in a healthy and safe way.
 This strategy can help retrain your brain to develop a more positive association with whatever has been triggering your fear.
 Confronting your fears head-on can also increase your self-confidence and show you that you’re capable of doing what might once have seemed impossible.
 Whereas acting based on fear limits you, facing your fears can be liberating and transformative.

 Why It Works